-These restrictions will be in effect for a period of 180 days after the completion of this offering.
+These restrictions will be in effect for a period of 180 days after the date of the Underwriting Agreement.
 At any time and without public notice, the representatives may, in their sole discretion, waive or release all or some of the securities from these lock-up agreements.
 However, as to any of our executive officers or directors, the representatives have agreed to notify us at least three business days before the effective date of any release or waiver, and we have agreed to announce the impending release or waiver by press release through a major news service at least two business days before the effective date of the release or waiver.

 These restrictions also apply to securities convertible into or exchangeable or exercisable for or repayable with our common stock to the same extent as they apply to our common stock.
 They also apply to common stock owned now or later acquired by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
+In addition, the institutional investors have agreed to not exercise their demand or piggyback registration rights during the lock-up period.